thamnett/RepData_PeerAssessment1/PA1_template.md

 #calculate mean and median of filled data
 mean_fsteps <- format(round(mean(filled_day$dailysteps),2),scientific=FALSE)
 med_fsteps <- format(round(median(filled_day$dailysteps),2),scientific=FALSE)
 ```

-There are `r num_nas` NA value for steps in the dataset.
+There are 2304 NA value for steps in the dataset.

 To address this, I replaced NAs for each interval with the interval average
 of the non-NA values.

-After replacing NAs, the mean number of steps was `r mean_fsteps`,
+After replacing NAs, the mean number of steps was 10766.19,
-compared to `r mean_steps` with the NA values.
+compared to 10766.19 with the NA values.

-After replacing NAs, the median number of steps was `r med_fsteps`,
+After replacing NAs, the median number of steps was 10766.19,
-compared to `r med_steps` with the NA values.
+compared to 10765 with the NA values.

 Overall, replacing the NAs do not affect the mean, but pull up the median
 slightly.
 Additionally, replacing the NAs add several data points at